What is Overactive Bladder?

 Individuals with overactive bladder may feel distress, embarrassment, inconvenience, loss of self-esteem and self-control.
 There will also be an effect on the sufferers’ personal relationships with others.

-It can be beneficial to join Bladder Health UK and gain further information on treatments and lifestyle tips to help gain control of your symptoms.
+If you are struggling to cope with your symptoms and are too embarrased to discuss it please give us a call on our confidential Advice Line - 0121 702 0820.
+It will also be beneficial to join Bladder Health UK and gain further information on treatments and lifestyle tips to help gain control of your symptoms.

 Shared Decision Making - SDM